Susie Labry

 Elected and Appointed Offices Held

-- Member, Louisiana Music Commission
+- Birth Member, Louisiana Music Commission

 - Member, East Baton Rouge Parish Democratic Executive Committee

-- Delegate, Louisiana State Democratic Conventions
+- 1976 Delegate, Louisiana State Democratic Conventions

 Club & Association Offices Held